-Clean Energy Ambassadors invites you to join our free webinar each month at Noon Central Time.
+Clean Energy Ambassadors invites you to join our free webinar, once each month at Noon Central Time.

 Another source of inspiration is the website of the Behavior, Energy, and Climate Change Conference.
 This is now an annual conference, which is largely focused on local planning in action.
 That is, what kinds of local programs and activities might you aim for, considering which have proven exciting and successful already?
 See www.beccconferenece.org and don't miss the YouTube videos of conference "lightening presentations".
 Also, look for a trend among presentations that use social networking, competitions, and other new marketing techniques.
 CEA has tapped these resources from time to time for our own work.